jekyll-octopod/jekyll-octopod/remove_external_dependencies.md

 flattr_category: audio # available categories - https://api.flattr.com/rest/v2/categories.txt
 ```

-Finally rebuild and deploy your site.
+Finally,  rebuild, test the site locally and deploy your site as usual.

-Yes, I anbandomed comments and Flattr integration that way, but the declease in load time of my
+Yes, I anbandomed comments and Flattr integration that way, but the decrease in load time of my
 page made more than up for that.
 And neither of these features were used, anyways ;-(, my listeners
 tend to prefer to comment via email.